arx-tools/node-pkware/README.md

 ```
 {
   debug: boolean, // whether the code should display debug messages on the console or not (default = false)
-  inputBufferSize: int, // the starting size of the input buffer, may expand later as needed. not having to expand may have performance impact (default 0)
+  inputBufferSize: int, // the starting size of the input buffer, may expand later as needed.
+Not having to expand may have performance impact (default 0)
   outputBufferSize: int // same as inputBufferSize, but for the outputBuffer (default 0)
 }
 ```